SeaQL/sea-orm-tutorial/tutorials-book/src/ch01-04-entity-generation.md

 │   └── ...
 └── src
     ├── entities
-    │   ├── baker.rs
+    │   ├── chef.rs
     │   ├── bakery.rs
     │   ├── mod.rs
     │   └── prelude.rs
     └── main.rs
 ```

-Put the focus on `baker.rs` and `bakery.rs`, they are the entities representing the tables `Baker` and `Bakery`, respectively.
+Put the focus on `chef.rs` and `bakery.rs`, they are the entities representing the tables `Chef` and `Bakery`, respectively.